ValeriiMandryka/Boilerplate-Playwright-Allure-PlaywrightReport-Docker/README.md

 ```
 ## 3. Run tests commands:

-   3.1

-    ```
-    npm run Alltests-Headless

-     ```
-   - it will run all tast in Hedless mode
+   3.1   - it will run all tast in Hedless mode

+    npm run Alltests-Headles
-   3.2 npm run Alltests-Headed    - it will run all tast in UI mode
+   3.2 - it will run all tast in UI mode

+    npm run Alltests-Headed
-    3.3 npm run Tests:Headless-on-Chromium    - it will run all tast in Hedless mode in Chrome browser
+   3.3   - it will run all tast in Hedless mode in Chrome browser

+    npm run Tests:Headless-on-Chromium

-    3.4 npm run Tests:Headless-on-Firefox     - it will run all tast in Hedless mode in Firefox browser
+   3.4   - it will run all tast in Hedless mode in Firefox browser

+    npm run Tests:Headless-on-Firefox
-    3.5 npm run Tests:Headless-on-Safari      - it will run all tast in Hedless mode in Safari browser
+   3.5 - it will run all tast in Hedless mode in Safari browser

+    npm run Tests:Headless-on-Safari
-    3.6 npm run Tests:Headless-on-mobileChrome-Pixel5    - it will run all tast in Hedless mode on Mobile Pixel 15
+   3.6- it will run all tast in Hedless mode on Mobile Pixel 15

+    npm run Tests:Headless-on-mobileChrome-Pixel5
-    3.7 npm run Tests:Headless-on-mobileSafari-Iphone12  - it will run all tast in Hedless mode on Mobile Iphone 12
+   3.7 - it will run all tast in Hedless mode on Mobile Iphone 12

+    npm run Tests:Headless-on-mobileSafari-Iphone12
-    3.8 npm run Tests:Headed-on-Chromium  - it will run all tast in UI mode in Chrome browser
+   3.8 - it will run all tast in UI mode in Chrome browser

+    npm run Tests:Headed-on-Chromium
-    3.9 npm run Tests:Headed-on-Firefox   - it will run all tast in UI mode in Firefox browser
+   3.9 - it will run all tast in UI mode in Firefox browser

+    npm run Tests:Headed-on-Firefox
-    3.10 npm run Tests:Headed-on-Safari   - it will run all tast in UI mode in Safari browser
+   3.10 - it will run all tast in UI mode in Safari browser

+    npm run Tests:Headed-on-Safari
-    3.11 npm run Tests:Headed-on-mobileChrome-Pixel5     - it will run all tast in UI mode on Mobile Pixel 15
+   3.11 - it will run all tast in UI mode on Mobile Pixel 15

+    npm run Tests:Headed-on-mobileChrome-Pixel5
-    3.12 npm run Tests:Headed-on-mobileSafari-Iphone12   - it will run all tast in UI mode on Mobile Iphone 12
+   3.12 - it will run all tast in UI mode on Mobile Iphone 12

+    npm run Tests:Headed-on-mobileSafari-Iphone12
-    3.13 npm run open:PlaywriteReport  - it will open Playwright report
+   3.13- it will open Playwright report

+    npm run open:PlaywriteReport
-    3.14 npm run open:AllureReport     - it will open Allure report
+   3.14 - it will open Allure report

+     npm run open:AllureReport

 ## 4. Running a single test file:
    ```